Boise Tire Removal

 Disposal fees.
 Some quotes are "pickup only" with disposal fees additional.
 Make sure the quote includes proper disposal.

 Minimum charges.
-A quote of "$5 per tire" might not mention the $75 minimum.
+A per-tire quote might not mention the minimum charge.
 Ask about minimums upfront.

 Rim removal.
 If your tires are on rims, confirm whether rim removal is included or extra.